tokio-rs/website/content/docs/getting-started/futures.md

 elsewhere in the system.
 While we’ve been looking at things from the perspective of basic I/O, you can use a future to represent a wide range of events, e.g.:

-* **A database query** that’s executing in a thread pool.
-When the query finishes, the future is completed, and its value is the result of the query.
+* **A database query**, when the query finishes, the future is completed, and its value is the result of the query.

 * **An RPC invocation** to a server.
 When the server replies, the future is completed, and its value is the server’s response.